indomethacin, Indocin, Indocin-SR (Discontinued Brand in U.S.)

 Medical and Pharmacy Editor:

 DRUG CLASS AND MECHANISM: Indomethacin is a nonsteroidal anti-inflammatory drug (NSAID) that reduces fever, pain and inflammation.
 It is similar to ibuprofen (Motrin) and naproxen (Naprosyn, Aleve).
 Indomethacin works by reducing the production of prostaglandins.
-Prostaglandins are chemicals that the body produces to cause fever and pain that are associated with inflammation.
+Prostaglandins are chemicals that the body produces and which cause the fever and pain that are associated with inflammation.
 Indomethacin blocks the enzymes that make prostaglandins (cyclooxygenase 1 and 2) and thereby reduces the levels of prostaglandins.
 As a result, fever, pain and inflammation are reduced.
-Indomethacin is available in a sustained (slow) release form (Indocin-SR).
+Indomethacin is available in an extended release form.
 The FDA first approved indomethacin in January 1965.

 GENERIC AVAILABLE: Yes

-STORAGE: Capsules should be kept at room temperature 15-30 C (59-86 F).
+STORAGE: Capsules should be kept at room temperature, 15 C to 30 C (59 F to 86 F).
 Oral suspension and suppositories should be kept below 30 C (86 F).
 The oral suspension should not be frozen.

 PRESCRIBED FOR: Indomethacin is used for the treatment of inflammation caused by rheumatoid arthritis, ankylosing spondylitis, gouty arthritis, osteoarthritis, and soft tissue injuries such as tendinitis and bursitis.